-Only the elected members of the House of Representatives are allowed to make decisions on proposed laws and other issues by voting ‘on the voices’ or taking part in a division—a formal vote of Parliament.
+Only the elected members of the House of Representatives are allowed to make decisions on proposed laws and other issues.

 Like all parliamentary staff, the Clerk and Serjeant-at-Arms had to apply for their position and be successful at a job interview.
 They will usually have worked in other positions at Parliament House and have a lot of experience with how the Parliament works.